drupal-mentoring/future-of-mentoring/README.md

 - Spreadsheet to track attendance and skill level

 Note:
+- d.o gets a new feature, editable issue summaries
 - xjm (Jess) starts the Issue summary initiative.
-- catch (Nathaniel) with xjm support starts the IRC Office hours to do triaging.
+- catch (Nathaniel) with xjm support starts weekly IRC Office hours to do triaging.
 - Usage of “needs...” tags starts to get more used thanks to Office Hours